-- b.
+- a.
+Leaves state service for any reason, - b.
 Transfers to a position in their agency with different funding sources, or - c.
 Transfers to another state agency. - B. Overtime-Eligible Employees Department of Agriculture

 Compensatory time may be voluntarily cashed out at any time except during the month of February.
 If compensatory time balances are not scheduled to be used by the employee by June 30 of each year, the supervisor or manager will contact the employee to review their schedule.
 An employee may carry over twenty (20) hours from the first year of any biennium to the next year.
 In addition, the full balance of accrued compensatory time must be cashed out at the end of each bienniumor when the employee: